zty0510/Final_Project/README.md

 This conversation is basically for the client trying to get the `/` directory of the server `www.example.com`.
 The server replies with a `200` status code, indicating the request is successful and the content of the requested resource is attached below the headers as `<html>....</html>`.
 Other possible status codes include `400` indicating the client’s request could not be processed, `404` indicating the resource could not be found on the server and `500` indicating an error occurred inside the server when processing the request.

-For more information about HTTP, see the [W3School](https://www.w3schools.com/whatis/whatis_http.asp).
+For more information about HTTP, see the [W3School](https://www.w3schools.com/whatis/whatis_http.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview).

 ### HTML

 HTTP solves the problem of transferring a file from a computer to another.
 HTML, or the **H**yper **T**ext **M**arkup **L**anguage, solves the problem of encoding the style information of a web page.
 It represents the documentation as a tree of labels.

-For more information about the HTML, see [W3School](https://www.w3schools.com/whatis/whatis_html.asp).
+For more information about the HTML, see [W3School](https://www.w3schools.com/whatis/whatis_html.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).

 ### What is web crawling?

 After having a general idea of what is mentioned above, it is a reasonable time for you to understand what a web crawling is and how it works.

-In theory, web crawling or scraping is the practice of gathering data through any means other than a program directly interacting with an API (or, obviously, through a human using a web browser).
+Web crawling or scraping is the practice of gathering data through any means other than a program directly interacting with an API (or, obviously, through a human using a web browser).
 This is most commonly accomplished by writing an automated program that queries a web server, requests data, get response and then parses the response message to extract needed information.

 Specifically, for a general web crawler, it follows the following working pipeline: